 - Avoid smoking cigarettes.

 - Wait to have sex until you are at least 18 years old.

 - Avoid multiple sexual partners.

-Talk with your doctor about your sexual activity and ways that you can take steps to lower your risk of cervical dysplasia.
+Talk with your doctor about your sexual activity and steps that you can take to lower your risk of cervical dysplasia.

 Published By: Healthline Networks, Inc.